 Since many of the changes associated with menopause are due to declining estrogen, phytoestrogens may improve a range of symptoms, including mood swings, hot flashes, and irregular periods.

-Clary sage, fennel, cypress, angelica, and coriander oils may support hormone balance, according to one study.
+Clary sage, fennel, cypress, angelica, and coriander oils

 The following essential oils may reduce the discomfort associated with menopause.
 Specialists recommend that women begin with just one essential oil at a low dose to test tolerance, gradually adding more oils or a higher dosage as needed.